-Natasha is honored to have her work published in an upcoming issue of the American Journal of Dance Therapy.
-Her article presents creative and cost-efficient methods, including Dance/movement therapy, that may help increase overall comfort, dignity, and quality of life for older adults with dementia-associated aggression in long-term care settings.
+Natasha is honored to have her work published in the American Journal of Dance Therapy’s Special Issue: Social Justice in Dance/Movement Therapy Practice, Research, and Education (December 2019).
+Her article offers creative, non-pharmacologic, and cost-efficient methods, including Dance/movement therapy, that may help increase overall comfort, dignity, and quality of life for older adults with dementia-associated aggression in long-term care settings.

 Natasha was interviewed for Caring.com‘s September 2018 article “Dance Therapy: A Counterstep for the Isolation of Dementia.”

 Natasha is featured in a November 2016 Delaware News Journal article on the benefits of dance/movement therapy for dementia.

 Natasha is honored to have had her work published in the 50th Anniversary Issue of the American Journal of Dance Therapy (December 2016).
 Her article offers a holistic, cost-effective, and fruitful approach to promoting quality of life in dementia care.